Air of Authority - A History of RAF Organisation

 This was formed at Stenness on 13 July 1918 as No 28 (Orkney & Shetland Islands) Group under C-in-C, Grand Fleet.
 It disbanded on 15 April 1919, with its units being transferred to No 29 Group.

-It reformed as No 28 (Technical Training) Group at 17/19 Queens Square, London WC 2 within Technical Training Command on 1 November 1942 taking over units from Nos 20 and 24 Groups and assuming executive control of these on 1 January 1943.
+It reformed on 1 November 1942 as No 28 (Technical Training) Group at HQ, No 27 Group, Cirencester, before moving to 17/19 Queens Square, London WC 2 on 1 December 1942, It assumed executive control of units taken over from Nos 20 and 24 Groups on 1 January 1943.
 Post-war it moved to Uxbridge on 24 February 1959 but disbanded on 6 March 1950.

 Air Officers Commanding